16 Days of Activism: No haven at home

 The 16 Days of Activism against Gender-Based Violence is an international campaign that takes place each year.
 It commences on 25 November, the International Day for the Elimination of Violence against Women, to 10 December, Human Rights Day, indicating that violence against women is the most pervasive breach of human rights worldwide.
 It was originated by activists at the inaugural Women’s Global Leadership Institute in 1991 and continues to be coordinated each year by the Center for Women’s Global Leadership.
 It is used by individuals, institutions and organisations around the world to call for the prevention and elimination of violence against women and girls.
 As part of this global campaign, LIDC invites anyone with an interest in the topic to join our event on 10 December.

-Professor Gene S Feder is a medical doctor and conducts research on health care responses to domestic violence.
 At this event, Professor Feder will speak about HERA – Healthcare Responding to Violence and Abuse.
 Among the aims of HERA is to understand how healthcare systems in low- and middle income countries can integrate and evaluate interventions for violence against women.
-His profile is available at the website of the University of Bristol.

-Dr Poonam Rishal will discuss the prevalence of gender based violence and interventions to prevent and respond to GBV in Nepal.
-Bio to follow.
+Poonam will discuss the prevalence of gender based violence and interventions to prevent and respond to GBV in Nepal.